Phillip-a-richmond/beautiful-jekyll/aboutme.md

 title: About me
 subtitle: Consider it an informal resume
 ---
+## If you want the real deal
+You can grab my academic CV from [here](https://github.com/Phillip-a-richmond/phillip-a-richmond.github.io/blob/master/PhilRichmond_AcademicCV_180130.pdf)

 ## General Stuff

 My name is Phillip Andrew Richmond, but I go by Phil.